godtopus/rsclustering/README.md

 # rsclustering
-rsclustering is a clsutering library for Rust
+rsclustering is a clustering library for Rust